Register Free for Camp Creative: Your Shiny New Short Story Toolbox | June 23-27

 I don’t think any students will be plagiarizing their literary food trucks.
 And I don’t even think they’d want to.

-I hope you enjoy this new project.
 I’d love to see photos of your festival when the big day comes!
 Tag me on Instagram @nowsparkcreativity so I can come and admire your students’ work.

 hey there!